NISRA

 Contextual Inquiries

-I observed 7 participants with visual impairments interacting with NISRA’s website via Zoom, guiding them through tasks like reading program details, finding contact us page and filling out forms.
+I observed 10 participants with visual impairments interacting with NISRA’s website via Zoom, guiding them through tasks like reading program details and signing up to a program.

 Key Quotes from Participants: